cloudmesh/client/docs/source/man/man.rst

         description
         Todo: discuss and propose command

-        cloudmesh can manage groups of resources and category related objects.
+        cloudmesh can manage groups of resource related objects.
 As it would be cumbersome to for example delete many virtual machines or delete VMs that are in the same group, but are running in different clouds.